Precious Gondwe

-Precious Gondwe is a Botswana based lawyer and businesswoman.
+Counsel Precious Gondwe is a Botswana based lawyer and businesswoman.
 She was named in the Top 30 Most Influential Female Lawyers in Africa wherein she represented the Republic of Botswana as a lawyer and a Law firm founder in Africa.

 Background

-Born in 1987 in Bulawayo, Zimbabwe, Precious Gondwe was born in the city of Bulawayo in Zimbabwe and was raised in Botswana where she had her early education.
-She proceeded to study law at University of South Africa in Pretoria.
+Born in 1987 in Bulawayo, Zimbabwe, Precious Gondwe was raised in Botswana where she had her early education.
+She proceeded to study law at University of South Africa in Pretoria in 2015.

 Career

-Precious Gondwe started her career in 2012 at Lerumo Mogobe Legal Practitioners.
+Precious Gondwe started her career in 2012 as student and legal intern attache' at Lerumo Mogobe Legal Practitioners.
 In 2018 she established her own firm Precious & Partners in Botswana.
-Over ten years she has gained recognition as one of the prominent legal practitioners in Southern Africa.
+Over the years she has gained recognition as one of the prominent legal practitioners in Southern Africa.

+She moved to the UK and worked in the UK's Legal 500's and later returned to Botswana to establish her law firm in 2018.